egidioserri/egidioserri/README.md

 <p align="left">

-  Conheça mais sobre o que eu faço: ⤵️

-  *Learn more about what I do*: ⤵️
+  Learn more about what I do: ⤵️
 </p>